allobo49/SBB/README.md

 **6. Model Evaluation and Results**
 Finally, we evaluate our best model on the test set to measure its performance.
 The classification reports obtained are the following ones:

-(1) *Classification Report: Only-sentence Assessment's Best Model *
+(1) *Classification Report: Only-sentence Assessment's Logistic Regression Best Model *

 |                 | Precision | Recall | F1-Score | Support |
 |-----------------|-----------|--------|----------|---------|